A Woman of Paris: Plot

 Marie St. Clair and her fiancé, aspiring artist Jean Millet, plan to leave their small French village for Paris, where they will marry.
 On the night before their scheduled departure, Marie leaves her house for a rendezvous with Jean.
 Marie's stepfather locks her out of the house, telling her to find shelter elsewhere.

 Jean invites Marie to his parents' home, but his father also refuses to let her stay.
 Jean escorts Marie to the train station, and promises to return after going home to pack.
 When he arrives at home, he discovers his father has died.
-When Marie telephones Jean from the station he tells her they must postpone their trip, but she leaves on the train without him.
+When Marie telephones Jean from the station he tells her they must postpone their trip without telling her why.
+She leaves on the train without him.

 A year later in Paris, Marie is enjoying a life of luxury as the mistress of wealthy businessman and philanderer Pierre Revel.
 A friend calls and invites Marie to a raucous party in the Latin Quarter.
 She gives Marie the address but cannot remember whether the apartment is in the building on the right or the left.
 Marie enters the wrong building and is surprised to be greeted by Jean, who shares a modest apartment with his mother.
 Marie tells Jean she would like for him to paint her portrait and gives him a card with her address.

 Jean calls on Marie at her apartment to begin the painting.
 Marie notices he is wearing a black armband and asks why he is in mourning.
 Jean tells Marie his father died the night she left without him.

 Marie and Jean revive their romance, and Marie distances herself from Pierre Revel.
 Jean finishes Marie's portrait, but instead of painting her wearing the elegant outfit she chose for the sitting, he paints her in the simple dress she wore on the night she left for Paris.